 Methods of Propagation

-1. Leaf Cuttings: Cut a healthy leaf, let it callus over for a day and plant it in moist soil.
+- Leaf Cuttings: Cut a healthy leaf, leave it for a day so it gets a callus and then plant it in soil that’s moist.

-2. Stem Division: Gently divide the root clumps and replant them in separate pots.
+- Stem Division: Untangle the clumps of roots and plant them in their own pots.

-3. Water Propagation: Place a stem cutting in water until roots appear, then transfer to soil.
+- Water Propagation: Put a stem cutting on water until roots start to grow.
+Then you should transfer them to soil.

 9. Maintain a Consistent Temperature

-Sudden temperature changes stress ZZ plants.
-Keep them in a stable environment between 65°F and 75°F (18°C to 24°C).
-Avoid drafty windows, air conditioners, and heaters.
+Sudden temperature changes will stress ZZ plants though.
+Keep them somewhere stable, between 65°F and 75°F (18°C to 24°C).
+Don’t put them anywhere near air conditioners, dearth windows and doors or heaters.

 10. Stop Pests

-ZZ plants are naturally pest-resistant but not immune.
+ZZ plants do well with pests but aren’t completely immune.
 Common pests include:

 How to Treat

-• Wipe the plant with a damp cloth soaked in diluted neem oil.
+- Wipe the plant with a cloth.
+Soak it in diluted neem oil first.

 11. Rotate Your Plant